Constantin S. Nicolăescu-Plopșor: Legacy

-Following the 1989 Revolution and the end of communism, as part of a larger trend to provide communes with individual coats of arms, Sălcuța chose to be represented by a golden quill and ink bottle, in honor of its native Nicolăescu-Plopșor.
-The industrial high school in Plenița bears his name, as Grupul Școlar Industrial Constantin Nicolăescu-Plopșor, as does a street in Craiova.
-In 1999, the Romanian Academy and the University of Craiova set up the C. S. Nicolăescu-Plopșor Socio-Human Research Institute, which publishes a yearbook of interdisciplinary studies.
+Early portraits of Constantin Nicolăescu-Plopșor include a cartoon by Nicolae Drăgulescu-Drag, first exhibited in Craiova in 1924.
+Before 1987, a bust of the scholar, done by Anton Barbu Panaghia, had been placed on permanent exhibit at the Craiova center for social sciences.
+Following the December 1989 Revolution and the end of communism, as part of a larger trend to provide communes with individual coats of arms, Sălcuța chose to be represented by a golden quill and ink bottle, in honor of its native son.
+By 2004, the commune's rapidly expanding Romani population was being blamed by Georgică Pîslan, the mayoral secretary, on Plopșor's colonization projects; Pîslan noted that he was not interested in learning Romani, though he kept one copy of Ghileà romanè, left to him by the Nicolăescu-Plopșor family.
+The industrial high school in Plenița bears the scholar's name, as Grupul Școlar Industrial Constantin Nicolăescu-Plopșor—since the late 1990s, it was reportedly struggling with truancy and theft.
+Plopșor's name was also given to the former 24 Februarie Street in Craiova, which was also home to an eponymous circle of humorists, led by Valentin Smarand Popescu.

+In 1999, the Academy and the University of Craiova set up the C. S. Nicolăescu-Plopșor Socio-Human Research Institute, which publishes a yearbook of interdisciplinary studies.
 The Museum of Oltenia holds a special Nicolăescu-Plopșor collection, which includes his book manuscripts and published works, as well as his correspondence with fellow intellectuals such as Dumitru Berciu, Constantin Daicoviciu and Ion Nestor.
+In late 1995, a campaign was mounted for the museum to also purchase a large collection of Romanian icons once owned by the scholar; also then, a new edition of Gând și Slovă Oltenească was launched in Craiova.